 The particle shape reveals a difference in how far the particles were transported.
 Near the outcrop where the fragments were produced by mechanical weathering, the shape is angular.
 However, during transport by water away from the outcrop, the sharp points and edges of those angular fragments are abraded and rounded.
 The rounded particles would form a conglomerate.

 Breccia has many compositions.
 Its composition is mainly determined by the rock and mineral material that the angular fragments were produced from.
 The climate of the source area can also influence composition.
 Most breccias are a mix of rock fragments and mineral grains.

 The type of rock that the fragments were produced from is often used as an adjective when referring to the rock.
 Some examples: sandstone breccia, limestone breccia, granite breccia, chert breccia, basalt breccia, and others.
 Often a breccia will contain many types of angular rock fragments.
 These are known as polymict breccias or polymictic breccias.

 What Color is Breccia?

 Breccia can be any color.
 The color of the matrix or cement along with the color of the angular rock fragments determine its color.
-Breccia can be a very colorful rock as shown in the photo at the top-right of this page
+Breccia can be a colorful rock, as shown in the photos on this page.

 Is the Word "Breccia" Used in Other Ways?